Surprising Side Effects of Not Eating Carbs, Says Science

 Many who have opted to severely cut down on carb intake have experienced firsthand some of the side effects that come alongside this decision.
 As expected, putting fewer carbs into your body cuts down your energy levels throughout the day and puts your body into ketosis, the primary mechanism that drives the keto diet, according to The Mayo Clinic.
 You can expect bad breath, constipation, headache, cramps, and more when you cut out all carbohydrates, and many dieters have had to find workarounds to limit these symptoms as they lose weight.

 While anyone who has researched the side effects of a no-carb diet can expect to see these potential short-term side effects, other long-term and hidden consequences of forgoing carbs lurk just below the surface.
-Read on to discover what truly happens when you are not eating carbs regularly, and for even more healthy eating tips, be sure to check out our list of The 7 Healthiest Foods to Eat Right Now.
+Read on to discover what truly happens when you are not eating carbs regularly, and for even more healthy eating tips, be sure to check out our list of Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 Stomach aches and digestive discomfort